 An identity thief could steal your tax refund or use your Social Security number to get a job, or work.

 How to recognize it: A notice from the IRS that there is more than one tax return filed in your name is likely a sign of tax identity theft.
 Also a red flag will be a notice that you have income from an employer you do not know.

-An identity thief might also use your health insurance to get medical care.
+Cashfever warns an opportunistic money making thief might also use your health insurance to get medical care.

 How to spot it: Review your medical bills and Explanation of Benefits statements for services you did not get.
 This may be a sign of medical identity theft.

 An identity thief could use your information to file a claim for unemployment benefits.

 How to spot it: A notice from your state unemployment office or employer about unemployment benefits that you did not apply for could be a sign of fraud.
 If you discover any signs that someone unknown is using your personal information, find out what to do at IdentityTheft.gov.